NethServer/nethsecurity-docs/hotspot.rst

 ``Network address`` : clients will receive an IP address belonging to this network (use CIDR format).
 The first address of the network class is always assigned to the NethSecurity hotspot interface.
-The total number of clients that can be managed at the same time depends on the number of leases issued by DHCP.
+The total number of clients that can be managed at the same time depends on the DHCP range you specified.
-If you need to provide service for more than 253 possible devices, consider using a larger netmask (/23 or /22 or even larger).
+If you need to provide hotspot service for more than 253 devices, consider using a larger netmask (/23 or /22 or even larger) and be sure to have an appropriate range.

 ``DHCP range start/end`` : by default the system use the whole network range, you can specify a narrower one acting on start and end IP addresses.

-After having fullfilled the form clic ``save`` button to register the unit.
+After having fulfilled the form click :guilabel:`Save` button to register the unit.

-.. note:: Please verify in the Hotspot manager-> Units that your unit has been properly registered.
-Each properly registered unit must show its MAC address in the Hotspot Manager.
+.. note:: Please verify in the hotspot manager-> Units that your unit has been properly registered.
+Each properly registered unit must show its MAC address in the hotspot manager.
 If the MAC address is missing please unregister the unit and try to do the registration again.

 Unregister your unit
 ^^^^^^^^^^^^^^^^^^^^

-If you made some error registering your unit (es. unit was associated to a wrong hotspot instance) or you want to remove this service, do the login in the Hotspot section of NethSecurity and click to ``Unregister unit``.
+If you made some error registering your unit (es. unit was associated to a wrong hotspot instance) or you want to remove this service, do the login in the hotspot section of NethSecurity and click to :guilabel:`Unregister unit`.
-Your unit will be removed both from the NethSecurity and from the remote Hotspot Manager, the interface used in your Nethsecurity will be freed up and you can use it for other purposes.
+Your unit will be removed both from the NethSecurity and from the remote hotspot manager, the interface used in your Nethsecurity will be freed up and you can use it for other purposes.